 Maybe.
-In Kentucky, you get one year to repurchase or “redeem” your home after losing it to foreclosure if the home does not sell for a certain amount at the foreclosure sale.
+In Kentucky, you get six months to repurchase or “redeem” your home after losing it to foreclosure if the home does not sell for a certain amount at the foreclosure sale.
 (This is explained in more detail below.)

 When You Can Redeem Your Home After a Kentucky Foreclosure

 Foreclosures in Kentucky are judicial, which means the lender files a lawsuit in court to foreclose your home.
 Once the lender gets a judgment for foreclosure from the judge, the home can be sold at a foreclosure sale.
 Prior to the sale, there must be an appraisal of the property.

 If the house sells for less than two-thirds of its appraised value at the foreclosure sale, you get six months to redeem the home (Ky.
 Rev. Stat. § 426.530(1)).
 Once this redemption period expires, you won’t get another opportunity to get your house back.
 (Learn more general information about the right of redemption.)

 How Much You'll Have to Pay to Redeem Your Home

 In order to redeem, you must pay the purchase price that the winning bidder at the auction paid plus 10% per annum interest to the clerk of the court (Ky.
 Rev. Stat. § 426.530(1)).
 Once you make the payment, you’ll get the property back (Ky.
 Rev. Stat. § 426.530(2)).